Are you on the right Drug Plan? Have you reviewed your plan in the last few years?

 Would you like assistance?
 We can walk you through enrollment into Medicare 559-592-3495

 A Medicare Supplement acts like a PPO plan and can travel freely throughout the United States and is accepted almost everywhere.
 Plan F can only be purchased if you turned 65 before January 1, 2020.
+Plan G, the sister to F, is the best plan you can buy if you turned 65 after January 1, 2020.
+Current Plan F members can also inquire about changing to G to lower their premiums.

 Medicare didn't make finding a plan easy by allowing the Supplement names: A, B, C, and D. We have never recommended those plans and prefer the rates and benefits under G, N, K, or High Deductible G and F for current beneficiaries.